 Operated by supporting evangelical churches and with a Christian camping focus, this summer camp welcomes kids of any denominational background.
-Camps last for one week and feature a variety of themes and age ranges.
+Sessions are one week long and feature a variety of themes and age ranges.
 Each week focuses on a different aspect of the summer camp experience, also offering themed Bible lessons and guest speakers.

 Waterford | birchrock.org

 Set apart by its sizeonly 80 boysand its focus on noncompetitive achievement,Birch Rock Camp has offered traditional camp activities since 1926.
 Birch Rock provides a nurturing place where boys can truly enjoy boyhood, disconnect from the electronic world,and reconnect to the natural wonders of life.